ayhem18/UrlShortener/backend_refactored/documentation/authEndpoints.md

 # Overview

-This markdown file contains the list of features implemented in the backend and their implementation / explanation
+This markdown file contains the reasoning behind the authentication / registration endpoints

-# Company endpoints

-## Register a new company
+# Register a new company

-### Request
+## Request

 POST /api/auth/register/company

-### Request Body
+## Request Body

 ```json
 {